francisldn/blockchain-developer-bootcamp-final-project/README.md

 * If you do not have a Metamask browser extension, install Metamask in your browser.
 Connect your Metamask wallet and start interacting with the app.
 #### Interact through local network
   * Download this folder
-  * Run ``cd blockchain-developer-bootcamp-final-project-master`` which is the root folder
+  * Run ``cd blockchain-developer-bootcamp-final-project-master`` which is the root directory
   * Run ``npm install`` to install all the dependencies in the ``package.json`` file
-  * Launch the user interface via port: 3000 by running the following command in the ``smartbank`` root directory ``npm run start``
+  * Launch the user interface via port: 3000 by running the following command in the root directory ``npm run start``
   * Access the user interface via ``http://localhost:3000``
   * If you do not have Metamask browser extension, install Metamask in your browser.
 Connect your Metamask wallet and start interacting with the app.